How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 This peony bud is just a day past prime for vase cutting.
 Peonies can open quickly once the first petal starts to open.

-For vase flower arrangements, cut peony buds when they are the texture of a marshmallow: soft on the outside with a bit of firmness on the inside.
+Key tips: For vase flower arrangements, cut peony buds when they are the texture of a marshmallow.
 A flower petal may have started to separate from the bud, indicating the perfect time to harvest the bud for a vase.
 This will ensure your blooms open and you are also able to enjoy them for the longest period of time.

 How To Cut Peony Buds For A Vase